What is it?

 What led Rauschenberg to create this piece

 Artistically, Rauschenberg’s works combine painting with sculpture, performance, and photography.
 Erased de Kooning is a development from the artist’s early monochrome white drawings he first developed in the 1950s.

-After a sequence of completely blank white paintings, the artist aimed to determine if a piece of art can be produced exclusively through erasure.
+After a sequence of completely blank white paintings, the artist aimed to determine if a piece of art could be produced exclusively through erasure.
 So he began with erasing his own drawings but wasn’t impressed by the results as he thought it was not creative enough.

 De Kooning’s reaction

 Therefore, Rauschenberg set out to use a drawing from a more established artist.
 He approached one of his influencer artists Willem de Kooning and asked if he could erase his work to create a new artwork.
-Rauschenberg had to a little of persuasion, after which de Kooning gave him a densely worked painting in pencil, crayon, ink, and charcoal, deliberately making it hard for Rauschenberg to recreate a new artwork from an original piece.
+Rauschenberg had to do a little bit of persuasion, after which de Kooning gave him a densely worked painting in pencil, crayon, ink, and charcoal, deliberately making it hard for Rauschenberg to recreate a new artwork from an original piece.
 De Kooning wasn’t enthused by the idea of destroying one of his paintings.

 I remember that the idea of destruction kept coming into the conversation, and I kept trying to show that it wouldn’t be destroyed, although there was always the chance that if it didn’t work out, there would be a terrible waste.

 It took him about one month to wipe out as much of the de Kooning painting as he could, using multiple erasers.
 The result means the viewer has to rely on the caption and the plain gilded frame to interpret the work.
-Despite taking seemingly longer than expected, the artist says:
+Despite taking seemingly longer than expected, the artist said2:

 The meaning of the frame & inscription